Skip to main content

 How to Know If You Have PFAS in Your Water

-Enter your ZIP code on WaterCheckup to check your utility's PFAS testing results from the EPA's UCMR5 monitoring program.
+Enter your ZIP code on WaterCheckup to check your public water system's PFAS testing results from the EPA's UCMR5 monitoring program.
+For example, see PFAS in San Antonio water on our city report.
 If you are on well water, you need a certified lab test — well water is not included in the EPA monitoring data.

 MORE GUIDES